What products does CAPITALAB support and in which currencies?

 How does portfolio compression reduce risk, capital costs and ease processing burdens for market participants?

 By reducing the number of tickets, the portfolio is simplified.
-The fewer live trades there are in the book, the fewer expiries there are for traders and operations to manage.
+The fewer live trades there are in the book, the fewer expiries and cash flows there are for traders and operations to manage.
 By reducing the gross notional outstanding of a portfolio, portfolio compression also improves the Basel III Leverage Ratio (via a reduction of the “add-on” exposure), resulting in less capital required and greater liquidity.

 What is Portfolio Compression and why is it important?